 Email delivery is the most mature subcategory.
 Resend, Mailgun, and Postmark all have official servers.
 SendGrid remains the notable gap — still community-only despite being owned by Twilio.
 The clear trend: developer-focused email platforms (Resend, Postmark) ship MCP servers faster than enterprise platforms.

 The email MCP spectrum is widening.
-This category now spans four distinct use cases: transactional delivery (Resend, Mailgun, SendGrid), personal email access (Fastmail), agent-native email (AgentMail), and cloud email infrastructure (AWS SES).
-Fastmail and AgentMail represent opposite poles — human-centric vs. agent-centric — and both launched in April 2026.
+This category now spans five distinct use cases: transactional delivery (Resend, Mailgun, SendGrid), personal email access (Fastmail), agent-native email (AgentMail), email marketing automation (Klaviyo, Marketo Engage), and email security/authentication (PowerDMARC).
+Each use case has distinct tooling needs, and all five now have MCP coverage.

 Read-only defaults and security awareness are growing. deyikong’s SendGrid server defaults to READ_ONLY=true.
 Postmark’s npm package name was hijacked by a malicious copycat — a concrete example of the MCP supply chain risks that the OWASP MCP Top 10 warns about.
 Infobip’s framework now includes tool annotations (readOnly, destructive, idempotent) for safety.

 The OpenAPI-to-MCP pattern is spreading.
 Both Twilio and Infobip use auto-generation from OpenAPI specs rather than hand-crafting tools.
-This scales better (Twilio’s entire API surface, Infobip’s 14+ servers) but produces tools that are less LLM-friendly than hand-designed ones.
+This scales better (Twilio’s 1,800+ endpoint surface, Infobip’s 14+ servers) but produces tools that are less LLM-friendly than hand-designed ones.
+Twilio’s new natural language search tool partially compensates for this.

 Hosted/remote MCP is becoming dominant.
-Infobip (cloud-hosted, 14+ servers), Courier (mcp.courier.com), Novu (remote), Fastmail (api.fastmail.com/mcp), Telnyx (api.telnyx.com/v2/mcp), and AgentMail all offer zero-install remote deployments.
+Infobip (cloud-hosted, 14+ servers), Courier (mcp.courier.com), Novu (remote), Fastmail (api.fastmail.com/mcp), Telnyx (api.telnyx.com/v2/mcp), Klaviyo, Marketo Engage, and AgentMail all offer zero-install remote deployments.
 The trend is clear — notification services are inherently cloud-based, and their MCP servers are following suit.

 What’s Missing

 - Amazon SES has only a sample server.
-AWS published aws-samples/sample-for-amazon-ses-mcp (7 stars), but it’s explicitly not production-grade and isn’t part of the official awslabs/mcp collection.
+AWS published aws-samples/sample-for-amazon-ses-mcp (7 stars), and a community server (omd01/aws-ses-mcp) exists with basic HTML/plain text sending, CC, BCC, and reply-to support — but there’s still no production-grade official SES MCP in the awslabs collection.
 The backbone of much of the internet’s transactional email still lacks a proper official MCP server.

 - No Plivo MCP server with meaningful adoption.